jbawgs/jbawgs.github.io/_posts/2017-9-14-salesforce-rich-text.md

 }
 {%endhighlight%}

-And you also need to add the configuration option 'sfdcLabels':
+And you also need to add the configuration option `sfdcLabels`:
 {%highlight js%}
 sfdcLabels: {
     CkeMediaEmbed: {